Volume complexity for Janus $\mathrm{AdS}_3$ geometries: Volume for Janus AdS

 \subsection{UV regularizations for the volume}

-In order to deal with the UV divergences that arise when considering an extremal surface hanging from the boundary, we introduce three regularization prescriptions.
-As a cross check, we compute the volume with the three different prescriptions and we show that they only differ by finite terms.
+The volume is divergent and needs a regularization by an UV cutoff.
+The choice of this cutoff is a delicate issue in Janus geometries, due to the presence of subtleties with the Fefferman-Graham (FG) coordinates.
+Nearby the defect, there is a region where the FG patch is not well-defined and the UV cutoff surface is ambiguous.
+To overcome this problem, we will use three different regularization prescriptions and we will show that they only differ by finite terms.
 Each regularization is equally valid to describe the relevant physics of the system.